geb/geb/doc/manual/src/chapters/040-pages.md

         }
     }

 When the value is a list, each page will be tried in turn via its `verifyAt()` method.
 The first page whose `verifyAt()` method returns true is set as the new page.
+This is useful for when a link or button (or any content really) could send the browser to a number of different pages when it is clicked.

 ## “At” Verification